bobrik/pupergrep/README.md

 * Custom filters for log lines before outputting.
 Colorize if you want to.
 * Open-source.
 Can you imagine that?

-## Demo

-Yes, we have it, right here: [http://home.bobrik.name/](http://home.bobrik.name/).
-Feel free to touch it before using!

-Select log you like and try to push some buttons.

 ## Installation

 This is pretty simple, believe me!